 They also keep your forearm stable while performing something with your hands, so this muscle group is important for coordination and control as well.

-The triceps are the opposite muscles to the biceps.
-The extend the elbow joint.
-You use any time you push something in front of you or lift something overhead.
-They are the strongest muscle group in your arms.
+The triceps are the opposite muscles to the biceps, at the backside of your upper arm.
+They extend the elbow joint.
+You use it any time you push something in front of you or lift something overhead.
+They are usually the strongest muscle group in your arms.

 The deltoids or shoulder muscles are used to raise your arm in front of you or above your head, as well as laterally to your side.
 The deltoids are especially important for lifting things above your head and they also play a crucial role in stabilizing your arms and hands when performing intricate movements with your hands.